ijauregiCMCRC/ReWE_and_ReSE/Unsupervised/README.md

-# Unsupervised Machine Translation
+# Unsupervised Neural Machine Translation

-This repository contains the adapted implementation of the unsupervised PBSMT and NMT models presented in
+This repository contains the adapted implementation of the unsupervised NMT models presented in
 [Phrase-Based & Neural Unsupervised Machine Translation](https://arxiv.org/abs/1804.07755) (EMNLP 2018).
 We have only added the option to include ReWE and ReSE in the training.
-For usage, follow the original documentation below, and just add the ReWE and ReSE arguments if you want to use the.
+For usage, follow the original documentation below, and just add the ReWE and ReSE arguments if you want to use them.

 # Original Readme